-1.1.1 SFI LABELS
+1.1.1 EXPIRY LABELS

-Starting in 2017, the expiration dates ("Valid Until") of SFI equipment (drivers restrains, window nets, roll cage nets) are now printed on the label instead of using punched-out manufacturing date.
+The expiration dates ("Valid Until") of safety equipment (i.e., safety harnesses) are printed on the label.

 1.1.2 Withdrawal of Approval

 Check safety equipment against the list of equipment with withdrawn approval.
 The list is published as a Bulletin and is posted to the CASC-OR web site.